 CMA is owned by Harvard Apparatus: Harvard Apparatus was founded in 1901 by Dr. William T. Porter of the Harvard Medical School.
 Harvard Apparatus developed a name not only for quality but also for innovation.
 Harvard Apparatus invented the mechanical syringe pump in the 1950s, developed the first small animal Ventilator and introduced the first microprocessor controlled syringe pumps in the 1980s.

 Harvard Apparatus is part of the Harvard Bioscience family of companies.
 Harvard Bioscience (Nasdaq: HBIO) is a global developer, manufacturer and marketer of a broad range of specialized products addressing important research problems in the life sciences.
-Mr. Erik Düring is the CEO of CMA Microdialysis.
+Mr. Howie Pether is the VP of European Operations of CMA Microdialysis.

 The concept of Microdialysis was born in the early 1970's.
 While examining the cross-section of a blood vessel among fluorescent nerve endings, Professor Urban Ungerstedt of the Karolinska Institute in Stockholm had the idea of using a dialysis tube as "an artificial blood capillary", in order to monitor chemical events in the tissue, see Microdialysis technique.